-The variable remuneration can amount up to a maximum of double the annual fixed compensation for Executives in business functions.
-For Management Board Members responsible for CFO, CRO COO and CDIO, the annual variable remuneration cannot exceed 100% of the annual fixed compensation.
-For non-business functions, a maximum ratio between the components of remuneration equal to 1:1 is usually adopted.
-Other rules apply to employees in control functions (cf. Section 6.6 of this report).
+The variable remuneration can amount up to a maximum of double the annual fixed compensation.
+For the Executive Board member responsible for CRO the annual variable remuneration cannot exceed 100% of the annual fixed compensation

-In general, the variable compensation comprises a Short-Term Incentive (STI) and a Long-Term Incentive (LTI):
+In previous years, the variable compensation comprised a Short-Term Incentive (STI) and additionally a Long-Term Incentive (LTI).
+In 2022 those two independent plans have been combined to one plan.